 Simple English definitions for legal terms

-Read a random definition: foreign administration
+Read a random definition: unauthorized practice of law

 Definition: A codifying statute is a law that aims to comprehensively restate the entire body of law on a particular topic, including previous case law and legislative provisions.
 Courts generally assume that a codifying statute supersedes prior case law.